igorgarbuz/blog/README.md

 -   [ ] Tested on Windows and Linux, in Firefox, Chrome, and Edge, on Mobile
 -   [ ] Uniform border-radius and reduce number of vars
 -   [x] Add header link isActive indicator
+-   [x] Fix: on mobile Cards and buttons with hover color stay highlighted after click
 -   [x] Automatic Table for contents
 -   [x] Better styling of `blockquote`
 -   [x] Code syntax highlighting